IT Governance Evidence Platform

 Certificate lifetimes are shrinking.
 Renewal work is multiplying.

-CA/Browser Forum has approved a phased reduction in maximum SSL certificate lifetimes.
-The changes are confirmed and on a fixed schedule.
+CA/Browser Forum has approved a phased reduction in maximum SSL certificate lifetimes, down to 47 days by 2029.
+The changes are confirmed and on a fixed schedule — every renewal date matters earlier.

 01